Yetzyow/Yetzyow-Trademark-Declaration/README.md

 ## Lifelong Roles & Commitments

 ### Academic Ludologist
-- Research, teaching, and publication in the field of ludology in UK & USA.
+- Research, teaching, and publication in the field of ludology in the USA.
 - Printed and digital works authored under Yetzyow.

 ### Videogame Developer
-- Creation of original videogames, engines, and immersive experiences in UK & USA.
+- Creation of original videogames, engines, and immersive experiences in the USA.
 - Trademark applied to all published works and software.

 ### Gamer
 - Competitive and non‑competitive participation in RPG/MMO and other genres.
-- Representation under the Yetzyow identity in tournaments and communities in UK & USA.
+- Representation under the Yetzyow identity in tournaments and communities in the USA.

 ### Content Creator
 - Streaming, video production.
-- Events, collaborations, and multimedia projects in UK & USA branded as Yetzyow.
+- Events, collaborations, and multimedia projects in the USA branded as Yetzyow.

 ### Music & Filming
 - **Music:** Composition, performance, and production of music videos under the Yetzyow identity.